lewist13/AnimeNow/README.md

 The app provides a way to view your favorite anime shows built with SwiftUI and TCA (The Composable Architecture).

+## DISCLAIMER
+This app is still in its beta stages so expect random crashes, missing content, and features.

 ## Features

 - [x] Ads Free w/o logins